Family & Personal Counselors in Keller, TX

 Lindsey has also facilitated support groups with survivors of domestic violence and women in crisis on a variety of topics such as self-esteem, overcoming abuse, anger management, communication, problem-solving, coping skills, mental health education, and art therapy.

 Lindsey is originally from Oklahoma but has lived in the DFW area since 2011.
-She currently lives in Keller with her husband, baby girl, and three dogs (two boxers and a chocolate lab).
+She currently lives in Keller with her young daughter and two boxers.
 In her spare time, Lindsey enjoys reading, baking, crafting, volunteering, traveling, spending time with friends and family, attending church and watching Oklahoma State football.